s566319/streaming-01-getting-started/README.md

 - If Mac/Linux, the default terminal should work.
 - If Windows, be sure you're using a PowerShell terminal (rather than cmd).

-Important:

-- In Windows, you might try `py` instead of `python`, `python3` sometimes works for me
-- Type each command rather than copy & paste for best results.
-- Wait for each command to complete before running the next command.

 ```shell
 git --version
 git config Inga Miller